HaoLam2608/cv/index.md

 ---

 ## Introduction
-I am a dedicated and enthusiastic .NET Developer with a strong foundation in Information Technology, currently pursuing my degree at Ho Chi Minh City University of Industry and Trade.
-With hands-on experience in various projects, particularly in building and deploying applications using .NET technologies, I am eager to apply my skills and knowledge to contribute effectively to your team.
-My technical proficiency includes working with tools such as .NET Framework, ASP.NET, and Microsoft SQL, which I have utilized to develop robust and scalable web applications.
-I am committed to continuous learning and am excited about the opportunity to grow and excel in a dynamic development environment.
+I am a dedicated and enthusiastic ERP - Data Analyst Intern with a strong foundation in Information Technology, currently pursuing my degree at Ho Chi Minh City University of Industry and Trade.
+With hands-on experience in various projects, particularly in analyzing and managing data within ERP systems, I am eager to apply my skills and knowledge to contribute effectively to your team.
+My technical proficiency includes working with tools such as SQL, Python, and data visualization tools, which I have utilized to streamline data analysis and reporting processes.
+I am committed to continuous learning and am excited about the opportunity to grow and excel in a dynamic data analysis environment.

 ---